-Welcome to the Department of Surgery Research!
+Welcome to the Department of Surgery Research Page!

-Karen Mosier was hired as a Research Coordinator by the Department of Surgery on December 1, 2015.
+Karen Mosier was hired as a Research Coordinator/Navigator by the Department of Surgery on December 1, 2015.
 Her position was created to provide mentorship and research support for faculty and residents and to promote a dynamic research culture within the department.
 Her primary duties include finding funding opportunities for research projects, reviewing grant applications and budgets, providing guidance through the grant writing process, and educating and teaching on CCV development and ethic application submissions.
-She will also act as a liaison for the Department of Surgery with the Office of the Vice-Dean Research, College of Medicine and Research Services to promote excellence in research and ensure timely processing of research applications.
-Karen will also work with the Research Committee and coordinate the Department of Surgery Research meetings and the annual Research Day.
+She also acts as a liaison for the Department of Surgery with the Office of the Vice-Dean Research (College of Medicine), Research Acceleration & Strategic Initiatives, Research Excellence & Innovation, Research Profile & Impact and the International Office to promote excellence in research and ensure timely processing of research applications.
+Karen also works directly with the Research Director and coordinates the resident research programs, the Research Committee meetings and the annual Faculty Research Day & Resident Research Day.

 The purpose of this brief guide is to provide quick assistance for you to read to orientate yourself to what funding opportunities you would like to apply for before you contact your Research Coordinator.